-Two more captives released in Gaza as part of ceasefire deal

-Hamas releases two more Israeli captives in Gaza as part of ceasefire deal
+Hamas releases five Israeli captives in Gaza as part of ceasefire deal

-Israel is expected to release 602 Palestinians from its prisons as part of the latest exchange.
+Sixth captive to be handed over by Hamas to Israeli authorities in Gaza City without a ceremony.

-Hamas has released two of six Israeli captives from Gaza in exchange for hundreds of Palestinians in Israeli prisons as part of the final swap under the first phase of the ceasefire between the Palestinian group and Israel.
+Hamas has released five Israeli captives from Gaza in exchange for hundreds of Palestinians in Israeli prisons as part of the final swap under the first phase of the ceasefire between the Palestinian group and Israel.

-Tal Shoham, 40, and Avera Mengistu, 39, were handed over to the Red Cross in Rafah in southern Gaza on Saturday after they were led onto a stage by armed Hamas fighters.
-Four more captives are expected to be released on Saturday in Nuseirat in central Gaza.
+The first two captives, Tal Shoham and Avera Mengistu were handed over to the Red Cross in Rafah in southern Gaza on Saturday after they were led onto a stage by armed Hamas fighters.

 Recommended Storieslist of 3 items